ianhussey/ANCHOR/README.md

 ## Cite as

 Hussey, I. (2024).
-Assessing Numerical Consistency between wHole sample and subgROups (ANCHOR): A method to check for inconsistencies in reported summary statistics for the full sample vs. subgroups. https://github.com/ianhussey/ANCHOR
+Assessing Numerical Consistency between wHOle sample and subgRoups (ANCHOR): A method to check for inconsistencies in reported summary statistics for the full sample vs. subgroups. https://github.com/ianhussey/ANCHOR